Azure/azure-service-bus/samples/DotNet/Microsoft.Azure.ServiceBus/BasicSendReceiveUsingTopicSubscriptionClient/readme.md

     "Microsoft.Azure.ServiceBus": "0.0.7-preview"
     ```

-### Write some code to send and receive messages from the queue
+### Write some code to send messages to the topic and receive messages from the subscription
 1. Add the following using statement to the top of the Program.cs file.

     ```csharp